facebook/react-native-website/docs/the-new-architecture/why.md

 ## New Architecture's Improvements

 The New Architecture dropped the concept of _The Bridge_ in favor of another communication mechanism: the _JavaScript Interface (JSI)_.
-The _JSI_ is an interface that allows a JavaScript object to hold a reference to a C++ object and vice-versa.
+The _JSI_ is an interface that allows a JavaScript object to hold a reference to a C++ object and vice versa.

 Once an object has a reference to the other one, it can directly invoke methods on it.
-So, for example, a C++ object can now ask a JavaScript object to execute a method in the JavaScript world and viceversa.
+So, for example, a C++ object can now ask a JavaScript object to execute a method in the JavaScript world and vice versa.

 This idea allowed the unlocking of several benefits: